 Then you get to hear this “advice” (see above, the same advice that already rolls around inside your own brain) from your friends.
 Often married friends.
-Sometimes an article here (guilty).
+Sometimes an article from this great resource called Brave Dating (guilty).
 You say “I hear you, I tried.
 Go away.”
 It is joyless.
 It is exhausting.

 And now it is the Christmas season.
 The soup gets thicker.